 Hello.
 I’m the nut who thru-hiked the Hayduke Trail twice, two years in a row, once in each direction, solo.
-You can see some of my pictures here, and my 2017 trail thanks here.
+You can see some of my pictures here, my tips here, and my 2017 trail thanks here.
 Before I hiked it the first time, I made my own maps.
-After I hiked it the second time, I had… continue reading
+After I hiked it the second… continue reading

 I hiked this trail in Spring 2016 and again in Fall 2017.
 It was fun.

 From the back cover of the book that started it all:

 Traversing six national parks (Arches, Canyonlands, Capitol Reef, Bryce, Grand Canyon, Zion), a national recreation area, a national monument, and various wilderness, primitive, and wilderness study areas, the Hayduke Trail is a challenging, 800-mile backcountry route on the Colorado Plateau.
 Whimsically named for a character in Edward Abbey’s The Monkey Wrench Gang, the trail begins in Arches National Park and ends in Zion National Park, stays entirely on public land, and traverses the complete variety of terrain available to hikers on the Plateau short of technical climbing.

 Joe Mitchell and Mike Coronella pioneered Hayduke after concluding that a long trail—such as the Appalachian or Pacific Crest— was possible on the Plateau, thus introducing more people to these unique and threatened public lands.
 The Hayduke Trail includes detailed maps of the entire route, suggested cache points, and a wealth of description and tips for tackling this intense undertaking.

 These are organized section by section, east to west.
 I’ll probably add a few more things as they pop into my head, but these are the ones that stood out today.
 All things that weren’t obvious to me at first… Section 1 Get the Hayduke Trail book.
 Read it.
 Carry it (I, uh, photographed every… continue reading